avi465/mdmate/README.md

 ## 🛡️ License

-Whisper is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <p align="right">(<a href="#top">back to top</a>)</p>